lmcnulty/aiid-risk-checklisting-design/personas/algorithm-assessment-agnes.md

 - **Relationship with risks that are surfaced -- what does she do with them now, what would she ideally do?**

-  Probably she writes a report detailing the problem, and its potential mitigations paths and gives it to somebody at the company, who skims it, then either...
+  She writes a report detailing the problem, and its potential mitigations paths and gives it to somebody at the company, who skims it, then either...

+  **TODO**: Tone this down

   - ...misrepresents what is it says to support doing whatever they planned to do anyway.